harry-samuels/DoplingEvolution/README.md

 ### Pedigree and Phylogeny Generation:
 - '***pedigree***' : create a pedigree (family tree) containing all living doplings
     - Typing the pedigree command will output a pedigree that stretches back to the Last Common Ancestor and contains all living doplings
+    - A pedigree can only be made if there is an LCA (if all doplings are related)
 - '***bottom***' : move the phylogeny display to the bottom of the display
     - Typing the bottom command will move the phylogeny display to the bottom of the display, or move it back to the side if it is already on the bottom
     - This is useful for when the phylogeny grows to long and starts to wrap around, interrupting the map display